sronelpol/Deception-detection-learning/README.md

 2. download OpenSmile outside this folder(download and extract): [link](https://github.com/audeering/opensmile/releases/download/v3.0.1/opensmile-3.0.1-win-x64.zip)
 3. download ffmpeg and add it you exe to path: [link](https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-full.7z)
-4. download ffmpeg and extract it, than add it to path: [link](https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-full.7z)
+   - use the following [link](https://bobbyhadz.com/blog/ffmpeg-is-not-recognized-as-internal-or-external-command) to understand how to add fmpeg to path
-5. install python requirements by typing ```pip install -r ./requirements.txt ```
+4. install python requirements by typing ```pip install -r ./requirements.txt ```

 ## In order to ru